Andromeda1957/Reversing-Challenges/README.md

 Challenges are in no specific order just because a challenge maybe be called level00 that does not mean it is easier then level10.

 ## Flags
-The flag a correct password and it is important to note that each challenge may have more then 1 correct password this is intended. <br />
+The flag is a correct password and it is important to note that each challenge may have more then 1 correct password this is intended. <br />

 ## New to reverse engineering?
 Check out my blog https://medium.com/@3XPL017/introduction-to-reverse-engineering-251d6432f7ec <br />